Academic Common Market

 Gives students the opportunity to earn a professional health degree from participating institutions in other states through in-state tuition rates at public institutions or reduced tuition at private institutions.
 More than 600 students participate each year.

 Residents of other states may contract for entry into Nova Southeastern College of Osteopathic Medicine.
-This institution receives more than $17,000 annually from other SREB states.
+In academic year 2017-18, this institution received $18,700 from other SREB states.

 State Authorization Reciprocity Agreement